release-engineering/pom-manipulation-ext/index.md

     -p,--printDeps            Print all project dependencies
     --printManipulatorOrder   Print the current manipulator order

+**Note:**
-Note that all property arguments are the equivalent to those used when it is used as a Maven extension.
-The latter two commands do not run the entire tool.
+* All property arguments are the equivalent to those used when it is used as a Maven extension.
+* The latter two commands do not run the entire tool.
+* Log file output will be disabled if running inside a container image.

 #### Installation as an Extension